johnnymetz/johnny-metz-blog/content/posts/jetbrains-scope.md

 ## Conclusion

-JetBrains provides some powerful tools for exploring your source code.
+JetBrains provides some powerful tools for exploring your source code quickly and effectively.
 Use [JetBrains Excluded Files](#jetbrains-excluded-files) to permanently exclude files.
 Use [JetBrains Scope](#jetbrains-scope) to exclude files on a per-search basis.
-May your code searches be fast and fruitful.